cgruver/okd-3.11-install-tutorial/README.md

 I am also a fan of the [NUC8i3BEK](https://ark.intel.com/content/www/us/en/ark/products/126149/intel-nuc-kit-nuc8i3bek.html).
 This one is even smaller than the NUC6i7KYK.
 It sports a dual-core CPU, supports 32GB of RAM and has a single M.2 slot for an SSD.
 I use one of these for my [control plane](Control_Plane/README.md) server.

-You will need a network switch, assuming that you already have a router.
-I am using a [Netgear GS110EMX](https://www.netgear.com/support/product/GS110EMX.aspx).
+You will need a network switch.
+I am using a couple of [Netgear GS110EMX](https://www.netgear.com/support/product/GS110EMX.aspx).
 It's a great little managed switch with 8 1Gb ports and 2 10Gb ports.
 The 10Gb ports are really handy if you also have a NAS device that supports 10Gb network speeds.

+You will also need a router.
+Assuming that you already have a home router, you can use that.
+However, if you want something portable and awesome, check out the GL.iNet [GL-AR750S-Ext](https://www.gl-inet.com/products/gl-ar750s/).
+This little guy runs OpenWRT which means that you can use it as a router for your lab network, plus - Wireless bridge, VPN, PXE, Http, DNS, etc...
+[OpenWRT](https://openwrt.org) is a very powerful networking distro.

 Optional: NAS device.